p3tecracknell/tellprox/README.md

 Download (this) Tellprox source and unzip.

-In a command prompt, change to the telldus-py folder and run:
+In a command prompt, change to the tellcore-py folder and run:

 python setup.py install